• Skip to primary navigation

 Instructions

 • Turn Instant Pot on to SAUTEE function.
-Chop ¼ onion, ½ carrot, ½ celery stalk, 1 c mushrooms, and rosemary leaves from 2 sprigs of rosemary.
-Pour 1 tablespoon olive oil into Instant Pop bowl, followed by chopped vegetables, ¼ teaspoon salt.
+Chop ¼ onion, ½ carrot, ½ celery stalk, 1 cup mushrooms, and rosemary leaves from 2 sprigs of rosemary.
+Pour 1 Tablespoon olive oil into Instant Pop bowl, followed by chopped vegetables, ¼ teaspoon salt.
 Cook until onions are translucent and mushrooms shrink, about 5-8 minutes.

-• Once vegetables are soft, add 1 c water, 1 teaspoon chicken bouillon paste, ⅓ c wild rice, and frozen chicken tender to vegetables.
+• Once vegetables are soft, add 1 cup water, 1 teaspoon chicken bouillon paste, ⅓ cup wild rice, and frozen chicken tender to vegetables.
 Stir and cover with lid.
 Set vent to SEALING and set to cook on MULTIGRAIN for 25 minutes.

 • When done cooking, set vent to VENTING for quick release and remove lid once steam is released.
 Stir soup.
-In a small bowl, add ¼ c milk and 1 tablespoon flour.
+In a small bowl, add ¼ cup milk and 1 Tablespoon flour.
 Stir with spoon or fork.
 Add to soup to thicken it.

 • Dish soup into bowl and top with parsley as a garnish if desired.
 Add salt and pepper to taste.
 Enjoy